DonMMK/Drones-against-Malaria-and-Dengue/Literature Review/README.md

 - Precision agricultural techniques have improved the spary applications resulkting in benefits in reducing environmental and human contamination risks, improving PPP benefits and raising food quality standards.
 - Aerial Spraying from UAVs is challenegin in terms of UAV path planning definition but in recent years has been spreading worldwide.
 It is largely used in Asia.
 - 1) Cruise speed 2) flight height 3) number of spray passages per each row 4) nozzle size and type 5) liquid pressure 6) number of active nozzles.
+- The downwash effect of UAV rotors is important in increasing the canopy deposition in crops, especially in bush or tree crops.
+This effect is used to move foliage and convey droplets into the canopy, increasing the chances of reaching the innermost leaves.
+Researchers have highlighted difficulties in penetrating canopies due to their shape and density in citrus orchards.
+The UAV path and flight mode are crucial in relation to the planting system and tree shapes.
 -

 (Materials and Methods)